 Perpetual Poverty: 1/64th cup ramen cuts as lunch, salt water (main course) with sugar water (side dish) meals and cold water showers are some of the miseries caused by how broke he is.

-Power Perversion Potential: Since his summon can interact with the real world, it can do something ecchi things take photos of girls in the baths or such.
-Subverted in two ways, first he has to have a summon field and second if he can summon so can the people he's peeping on which leads to...pain.
+Power Perversion Potential: Since his summon can interact with the real world, it can do some ecchi things like take photos of girls in the baths.
+Subverted in two ways: first, he has to have a summon field (which means getting a teacher's permission) and, second, if he can summon so can the people he's peeping on, which leads to...pain.

 Supreme Chef: He's responsible for preparing the meals in his home.
 Gourmet-class meals, in fact.

-It has been discussed that he can launch a professional career with that sort of talent.
+It has been discussed that he could launch a professional career with that sort of talent.

-Synchronization — Being the "Punishment Inspector", ostensibly meaning he inspects how effective punishments are firsthand, his Summoned Being is the only one that can become tangible, and he feels whatever it feels.
+Synchronization: Being the "Probationary Student" ostensibly meaning he inspects how effective punishments are firsthand: his avatar is the only one that can become tangible and he feels whatever it feels.

 Too Dumb to Live: All the time.
 One extreme case is spending most of what little allowance he has on video games instead of food.

 The best one has to be he's a member of the FFF, guys who can't get girls and will kill anyone who does including their own.
-Akihisa also happens to be ranked first rate inquisitor and is the Chick Magnet...get some popcorn
+Akihisa also happens to be ranked first rate inquisitor and is the Chick Magnet...Pass the Popcorn.

 Crippling Overspecialization: You want plans and strategies?
 He's your man.
 Unfortunately, there's no guarantee that he'll successfully execute his own part when it comes to the studying.
 He realizes this and goes on to subvert it in time, to the point where his Summoned Being becomes one of the three best fighters statistically in Class F, and one of the better fighters overall.